 PLEASE NOTE: All pre-ordered books are shipped via Media Mail in the U.S. and Air Mail internationally.
 Please select the appropriate shipping method when checking out to avoid being overcharged for shipping!

-Ali Fitzgerald, an American cartoonist living and working in Berlin, began teaching comics-making to refugees at an emergency shelter.
-People who are fleeing their homes, now warzones, arrive at the shelter and draw images of tragic violence and careful optimism: rafts and tanks, flowers, and the Eiffel Tower.
-In the eight years she’s been in Germany, Fitzgerald has experienced the highs of the creatively hopeful along with the deep depression of the disillusioned, all while waiting to stumble onto her own glory like the great Modernists before her.
-In the gigantic plastic bubble that is the refugee center, worlds collide and echo, and Fizgerald’s story entwines the complex themes of political and personal displacement.
-Her drawings are compassionate and unflinchingly intimate, perfectly visualizing the fantasy of her Bohemia crumbling in a globalized city.
-Drawn to Berlin is a stunning graphic memoir about what you find when you attempt to help those who are lost.
+Ali Fitzgerald’s students are among the record-breaking number of people who are seeking asylum in Berlin, fleeing from countries such as Syria and Afghanistan.
+They draw images of experienced violence and careful optimism: rafts and tanks, flowers and the Eiffel Tower.
+In her decade in Germany, Fitzgerald experiences the highs of the creatively hopeful along with the deep depression of the disillusioned, all while waiting to stumble into her own glory like the great Modernists before her.
+Her comics are compassionate and unflinchingly intimate, as the fantasy of her bohemia crumbles in a globalized city.
+Entwining political and personal displacement, Fitzgerald’s graphic memoir is about loss, community, and the drawings that bind us.